zichongkao/selectstarsql/tutorialone.md

   data-comment="Karla Tucker was the first woman executed in Texas since the Civil War.
 She was put to death for killing two people during a 1983 robbery." data-default-text="   SeLeCt   first_name,last_name fRoM      executions
-           WhErE execution_number = 145"
+           WhErE ex_number = 145"
-  data-solution="SELECT first_name, last_name FROM executions WHERE execution_number = 145"></sql-exercise>
+  data-solution="SELECT first_name, last_name FROM executions WHERE ex_number = 145"></sql-exercise>

 <br>
 <a name="where"></a>
 <h2>The WHERE Block</h2>
 The `WHERE` block allows us to filter the table for rows that meet certain conditions.
 Its format is <code class='codeblock'>WHERE &lt;clause&gt;</code> and it always goes after the `FROM` block.
-Here, a clause refers to a logical operation that the computer can evaluate to be true or false like <code>execution_number = 145</code>.
+Here, a clause refers to a Boolean statement that the computer can evaluate to be true or false like <code>ex_number = 145</code>.
 You can imagine that the computer will go through each row in the table checking if the clause is true, and if so, return the row.

 <sql-exercise
   data-question="Find the first and last names and ages of inmates 25 or younger at time of execution."